 A dramatization based on Marvel’s Iron Fist took a long time coming.
-The comics themselves which began in the 1970s only came into being with the craze for kungfu films in the US at the time, and even with its blatant cultural appropriation and lumping together of all non-white cultures, it was a beacon as a Western comic with a semblance of diversity.
-The Fraction/Brubaker series in the 90s paid its dues to diversity, nodding to a long line of warriors from different backgrounds, who held the title of Iron Fist, though still representing in quite stereotypical terms the nation the culture of which it owed so much of its world building.
+The comics themselves, which began in the 1970s, only came into being with the craze for Kungfu films in the US at the time, and even with its blatant cultural appropriation and lumping together of all non-white cultures, it was a beacon as a Western comic with a semblance of diversity.
+The Fraction/Brubaker series in the ’90s paid its dues to diversity, nodding to a long line of warriors from different backgrounds, who held the title of Iron Fist, though still representing in quite stereotypical terms the nation and the culture to which it owed so much of its world building.

-The show deserves credit for Rand’s first scene, which is well executed.
+The show deserves credit for Rand’s first appearance, which is well-executed.
 Unfortunately, this is quickly marred by what would become my main bugbear throughout the show.
 He has no martial arts poise.
-It was hard to be believe that what I was seeing the champion of warriors who had been trained by masters of a mystical city for fifteen years, which, although he was born on earth, is over half of his life.
-What we are seeing instead looks more like a distressed backpacker who’s been on a long trip and hasn’t bothered to shave or dress properly (or shower).
-Hogarth calls his appearance “the homeless hipster look”, but tidiness and cleanliness are pre-requisites for the martial artist, because fleas or flabby clothing would certainly interfere with training.
+It was hard to be believe that this person on screen was the champion of warriors, who had been rigorously trained and moulded by masters of a mystical city for fifteen years, which, although he was born on earth, is over half of his life.
+What we have instead looks more like a distressed backpacker who’s been on a long trip and hasn’t bothered to shave, shower or change his clothes.
+Hogarth calls his appearance “the homeless hipster look”, but tidiness and cleanliness seem like pre-requisites for the martial artist, because fleas or flabby clothing would certainly interfere with training.

-There is also no restraint, discipline or method, all necessary qualities to anyone who practices martial arts, to Danny Rand’s behaviour.
+There is also no restraint, discipline or method to Danny Rand’s behaviour.
+These are all necessary qualities to anyone who practices martial arts.
 As the season goes on we see him rage driving on the top of the Rand building and throwing a table-flipping tantrum in a restaurant.
 This makes hardly plausible the plot twist towards the end of the season, that his powers are blocked, because he has become filled with rage.
 It is painful to have to point out that typical error this show has committed, the Tarzan complex, that any character who has been absent from Western civilization, must be uncivilized and act like a savage.
-It is possible to depict warriors from other worlds or times, transplanted on earth in the present, with dignity, take “Thor”, “Iceman” or Danny Rand from the Roy Thomas/Gil Kane comics who arrives in New York, very confused, but still in control and full of purpose.
+It is possible to depict warriors from other worlds or times, transplanted on earth in the present, with dignity.
+Take “Thor”, “Iceman” or Danny Rand from the Roy Thomas/Gil Kane comics who arrives in New York, very confused, but still in control and full of purpose.

-I appreciate that the actors have at least tried to speak some Chinese, though the pronunciation is painful.
-I can barely make out the brief conversation between Colleen and Danny in the park, he notices that her surname is Chinese, she comes back with a defensive “why do you ask?”.
+I appreciate that the actors have at least tried to speak some Chinese, though the pronunciation is painful to listen to.
+I can barely make out the brief conversation between Colleen and Danny in the park.
+He notices that her surname is Chinese, she comes back with a defensive “why do you ask?”.
 Since the series aired, westerners living in China have told me they were put off the show by the atrocious pronunciation.
 Finn Jones did a better job with “Lei Gong”.
 Considering how many times his character refers to K’un-Lun (pronounced “Kwun-lun”), one would expect him to have had enough practice to say it properly.
-It’s a relief that you can’t really go wrong with “qi”.
-I did appreciate the dropping in of Chinese phrases in the script that Firefly does so well, such as “Ge Men’er” (哥们儿, “Brother” or “Bro”, an informal address from one male to another to indicate comradeship).
+It’s a relief that you can’t really go wrong with “Qi”.
+I’m pleased with the dropping in of Chinese phrases in the script that Firefly does so well, such as “Ge Men’er” (哥们儿, “Brother” or “Bro”, an informal address from one male to another to indicate comradeship).

 Quite a few of the fundamental principles of Kungfu are touched upon and accurately done.
 The basis of Kungfu relies on building up one’s inner strength, this is what Danny teaches Colleen during a fight.
 And had she not heeded his advice, and used the opponent’s strength against him (the essentials of Tai Chi), she could not have defeated a man three times her size in the fighting ring.
 She remarks that the way Danny fights is like “second nature”.
 Kungfu is of course, more than just fighting, it is a philosophy and a way of life that become part of one’s being.